top of page

 SlaveChecked Icon.jpg

-You’ve received an email invitation from one of your Customers - inviting you to participate in the SlaveCheck platform - and you’re wondering, what’s this all about?
+You’ve received an email from one of your customers or suppliers inviting you to participate in the SlaveCheck platform, and you’re wondering...what’s this all about?

 You probably already know about the modern slavery problem.
-If not, our homepage or video library provides an overview of the problem, the challenges and how SlaveCheck was designed to address them.
+If not, our homepage and other resources on our website provide an overview of the problem, the challenges and how SlaveCheck was designed to address them.

-The invitation you received is likely part of the process your Customer is going through to comply with the Australian Modern Slavery Act (MSA).
-Your Customers can’t comply with MSA without your assistance.
+The invitation you received is related to other companies in your supply chain using SlaveCheck's Business Compliance Platform (BCP) to comply with the Australian Modern Slavery Act (MSA).
+They can't do it without your assistance.

 Fortunately, SlaveCheck has made it